leonardomendix/docs/content/en/docs/studio/microflows/_index.md

 ## 7 Main Documents in This Category

-*  – describes an artificial intelligence-powered agent that helps you configure microflows
+* [Mendix Assist](/studio/mx-assist/) – describes an artificial intelligence-powered agent that helps you configure microflows
-*  – explains what a decision is and describes its properties
+* [Decision](/studio/microflows-decision/) – explains what a decision is and describes its properties
-*  – explains what a loop is and describes its properties
+* [Loop](/studio/microflows-loop/) – explains what a loop is and describes its properties
 *  – explains how to use microflow expressions
-*  – explains how to set or/and change a value for microflow activities
+* [Set & Change a Value for Different Activities in the Microflows](/studio/microflows-setting-and-changing-value/) – explains how to set or/and change a value for microflow activities